 Leaping Bunny also does not allow applicants to distribute their products in foreign markets that require animal testing (such as China).
 Certified brands must also recommit annually and companies may require to be audited to ensure they meet Leaping Bunny’s standards.

-However Leaping Bunny does certify brands that are owned by a parent company that tests on animals (e.g. Urban Decay, The Body Shop, Tom’s of Maine) but they ensure that these brands “must promise to operate as stand-alone subsidiaries with their own supply chains and must continue to meet the requirements of the Leaping Bunny Standard in order to remain on our list” (Source: Leaping Bunny)
+However Leaping Bunny does certify brands that are owned by a parent company that tests on animals (e.g. Urban Decay, Tom’s of Maine) but they ensure that these brands “must promise to operate as stand-alone subsidiaries with their own supply chains and must continue to meet the requirements of the Leaping Bunny Standard in order to remain on our list” (Source: Leaping Bunny)

 Choose Cruelty Free